 A nonstick cookware set may be even better suited for tasks that involve a lot of movement, especially those where you’ll be cooking over medium-low heat.
 Non-stick pans generally react poorly to high temperatures and their life will be shortened when used this way.
 A nonstick skillet is perfect for sticky, egg-based foods that are served straight from the skillet, like omelets.

 Large skillet (traditional)

-Due to its straight-sided design, a saute pan has a larger usable surface area than a fry pan or skillet of the same dimensions. it is especially well-suited for tasks involving larger meats, such as searing a jumbo steak or searing several thick thighs.
-Oven safe and broil safe, no stainless steel cookware set is complete without it.
+Due to its straight-sided design, a saute pan has a larger usable surface area than a frying pan or skillet of the same dimensions. it is especially well-suited for tasks involving larger meats, such as searing a jumbo steak or searing several thick thighs.
+Oven-safe and broil safe, no stainless steel cookware set is complete without it.

 Large saute pan (nonstick)